About the Professional Association for Philosophical Practice

 The Professional Association for Philosophical Practice in Germany

-The Professional Association for Philosophical Practice (BV-PP) promotes the development of philosophical practice as the basis of an formation and advisory profession and represents the professional policy concerns of those active in philosophical practice.
+The Professional Association for Philosophical Practice (BV-PP) promotes the development of philosophical practice as the basis of an formative and advisory profession and represents the professional policy interests of those active in philosophical practice.
 These include various forms and formats of philosophical practice, starting with freelance work in individual consulting, or consulting for business enterprises and organizations, as well as educational and consulting activities in a broader sense in employee relationships and hybrid forms.
-The link between all these different forms is the professional, i.e. professional activity of philosophical practice.
+The link between all these different forms is the professional activity of philosophical practice.

 For the further development of philosophical practice the professional association wants